Which trends offer opportunities or pose threats on the European outsourcing market?

 Contents of this page

-- IT skills shortage drives outsourcing
+- Talent shortage drives outsourcing

-- Big data revolution
+- The (I)IoT and big data revolution

-- Value over price
+- Value is more important than price

 - Increasing interest in impact sourcing offers opportunities